 Mexico offers travellers a tantalising smorgasbord of nature, history, cuisine and culture.
 Aztec and Mayan archaeological treasures, tequila, charming colonial cities, Mexican food and beach culture, all these features and more make up this tourist and historical hub.
-Culture vultures will be bowled over by the impressive sites of ancient civilisations that moulded Mexico’s great Pre-Columbian history, while nature lovers will be in their element on the pristine beaches along its 10 000-kilometre coastline, or exploring the country’s rainforests, mountain peaks and mangrove lagoons.
-Gourmands flock here for the distinctive and flavourful cuisine that has become famous the world over.
+The culturally curious will be bowled over by the impressive sites of ancient civilisations that moulded Mexico’s great pre-colonial history.
+Nature lovers will be in their element on the pristine beaches that stretch along its 10 000 kilometre coastline or exploring the country’s rainforests, mountain peaks and mangrove lagoons.
+Gourmands gorge on the distinctive and flavourful cuisine that has become famous worldwide.

 Days 1 - 3